StckOverflw/reputation-bot/faq.md

 - 💤 ➜ Receiver was on cooldown
 - 🔍 ➜ No receiver was found
 - ❓ ➜ Receiver has no recent messages in this channel and is mising in the context
+- ❔ ➜ Donor is not present in channel
 - 🕛 ➜ The referenced message is too old
+- 🗨️ ➜ User was prompted for reputation.

 A bot admin can disable this emojis in the `repsettings`.